 On behalf of The Law Office of Gustavo E. Frances, P.A.

 “When calculating child support, what role does my spouse’s income play in determining the amount of child support?”
-This is the question our Fort Lauderdale child support attorney gets to answer more often than you would expect.
+This is the question our Fort Lauderdale child support lawyer gets to answer more often than you would expect.
 In fact, this question comes from both the spouse on the receiving end and the paying end.

 Let’s put an end to the speculation surrounding the role of spouses’ income when calculating child support in Florida.
-When it comes to determining the amount of child support after a divorce, a family court in Fort Lauderdale or elsewhere in Florida rely on a wide range of hard and fast rules outlined in Florida’s child support guidelines.
+When it comes to determining the amount of child support after a divorce, a family court in Fort Lauderdale or elsewhere in Florida relies on a wide range of hard and fast rules outlined in Florida’s child support guidelines.

 And, as you can imagine, the parents’ income is front and center of child support calculations.
 Unlike many other states, Florida follows the income shares model when calculating the amount of child support.
 Other states, meanwhile, follow either the percentage of income model or the Melson formula.

 Our experienced child support attorney in Fort Lauderdale from The Law Office of Gustavo E. Frances, P.A., explains that the percentage of income model only considers the non-custodial parent’s income, while the Melson formula is intended to ensure that each parent’s basic needs are met when awarding child support.

 As for the income shares model, which is used by Florida family courts when determining the amount of child support, this model is meant to ensure that the child receives the same portion of his or her parents’ income that he/she would have received had the parents remained married.

 In other words, not only do Florida courts consider child-related costs such as education, healthcare, food, clothing, and other costs associated with the child’s needs and necessities, but also the income of both parents.

 What Is Considered ‘Income’ When Determining Child Support?